 - Consultants can help with any kind of writing: essays for classes, conference papers, dissertations/theses, cover letters for applications, personal statements, resumes, etc.

 How Do I Schedule a Consultation?
 You will need an account in our scheduling system.
 Once you have an account, you can log in, choose a day and time, and schedule an appointment.
 Students can register for one 25-minute appointment or two back-to-back 25 minute appointments per day.
-You can upload a copy of your work at this time, or come back later to upload your work before your appointment, or wait to share your work during the appointment itself.
 One day before your appointment, you will receive an email reminder.

 Where Do I Go for My In-Person Consultation?
 If you chose an in-person consultation, you scheduled it at one of our three in-person sites: 314 Bryan Hall, Clemons 2nd Floor Room 230 or 227, or JPJ Academic Center (for student-athletes).